 Board chair

-+ Read Vlad's Bio
++ Read Ashley's Bio

 Board meeting dates are posted in our Events Calendar

-To view the most recent agenda and minutes visit our Minutes and Reports page
+To view the most recent agenda and minutes, visit our Minutes and Reports page

-To learn more about how to become a SUS Board member take a look at our election pages
+To learn more about how to become a SUS Board member take a look at our Election pages